farissm/about-me/README.md

 ## Biodata

-Hello world, I'm Faris and I'm proud to be myself.
+Hello world, I'm Faris Muhammad and I'm proud to be myself.

 ## Motivation